haydenrear/spec-kit/templates/spec-template.md

   context and depending on other beans in that computation graph, we can then add an assertion over that context without changing any of the other code.
 This is what it means to run the tests together but have them independent.
 They are sufficiently decoupled to be useful over time and minimize regressions.

+  As you can see, the Acceptance Scenarios are written in the Gherkin style.
+Therefore, when you are writing these user stories, you can use these as the starting point for writing the cucumber/gherkin feature files.
+Make sure to use the cucumber test tag, then, as the feature file will be generic so we can minimize the number of step definitions, so we can reference them for implementation and after.

   Assign priorities (P1, P2, P3, etc.) to each story, where P1 is the most critical.
   Think of each story as a standalone slice of functionality that can be: